Country X Is 95 Desert

 Geographical Features: A Vast and Varied Desert Landscape

 The vast expanse of Country X is predominantly characterized by several distinct desert types, contributing to its unique ecological tapestry.
-The largest portion consists of erg deserts, characterized by towering sand dunes that shift with the capricious winds.
+Day to day, the largest portion consists of erg deserts, characterized by towering sand dunes that shift with the capricious winds.
 These dunes, often reaching impressive heights, create a visually stunning yet challenging environment for human settlement and resource extraction.
 Interspersed within these sand seas are reg deserts, composed of stony plains and rocky plateaus.
 These areas, while less visually dramatic, present their own obstacles, such as limited soil for agriculture and difficult terrain for transportation.

 Ecological Complexities: A Delicate Balance in a Harsh Environment